How to Grind Coffee Beans

 Once you buy fresh coffee, the secret to a great cup lies in the way you grind your beans.
 In fact, the most important piece of coffee equipment is your grinder, since it determines how taste is extracted when you brew.
-While pre-ground coffee is convenient, it’s always best to buy whole-bean coffee and grind it immediately before you brew.
+While pre-ground coffee is convenient, it’s always best to buy whole-bean coffee and grind the coffee beans immediately before you brew.
 Read on to learn how to grind coffee beans.

-If you’re just getting into coffee, blade grinders are a great, inexpensive choice.
+If you’re just getting into coffee, blade grinders are a great, inexpensive choice for grinding coffee beans.
 These are essentially special-purpose spice grinders.
 Our usual recommendation is the Bodum Bistro, and it can be found almost everywhere from Amazon to Target (around $25).
 If you’re new to artisan coffee, starting with a blade grinder is a good way to set a baseline for your palate.

 Once you get used to drinking your coffee for the taste, the upgrade to a burr grinder will be a real eye-opener.